alexander74craig/AlexanderOS/README.md

 # AlexanderOS
-A toy operating system project for learning how to build a rudimentary kernel.
+A simple operating system project for learning how to build a rudimentary kernel.